Skip to content

 What records do I need for a valid mileage claim?

-You should keep a contemporaneous mileage log with date, route, business purpose, and miles driven, plus supporting business context where possible.
+Keep a contemporaneous mileage log with date, route, business purpose, and miles driven, plus supporting context such as calendars, invoices, or appointment records.

-Is this relevant for employees and self-employed drivers?
+Is this relevant to both employees and self-employed drivers?

 Yes.
 The practical use differs by tax treatment, but both groups rely on good mileage records and current HMRC rules.